MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-semantic-propagation.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-## Semantic propagation for Pandas users
+## Semantic propagation for pandas users

-The **SemPy python library** is part of the Semantic Link feature and serves [pandas](https://pandas.pydata.org/) users.
+The **SemPy Python library** is part of the Semantic Link feature and serves [pandas](https://pandas.pydata.org/) users.
 SemPy supports the operations that pandas allows you to perform on your data.
 Furthermore, SemPy allows you to propagate semantic data from Power BI datasets on which you're operating.
 By propagating semantic data, you can preserve annotations that are attached to tables and columns in the Power BI dataset when you perform operations such as slicing, merges, and concatenation.

 You can create a FabricDataFrame one of two ways: you can read a table or the output of a [measure](/power-bi/transform-model/desktop-measures) from a Power BI dataset into a FabricDataFrame.
-Alternatively, you can use in-memory data to create the FabricDataFrame, just like you do for Pandas DataFrames.
+Alternatively, you can use in-memory data to create the FabricDataFrame, just like you do for pandas DataFrames.

 - When you read from a Power BI dataset into a FabricDataFrame, the metadata from Power BI automatically hydrates the FabricDataFrame.
 In other words, the semantic information from the Power BI dataset's tables or measures are preserved in the FabricDataFrame.
 - When you create a FabricDataFrame from in-memory data, you need to supply the name of a Power BI dataset from which the FabricDataFrame can pull metadata information.